trozware/troznet/content/post/2022/swiftui-mac-2022.md

 <!--more-->

-Right now, it's June 2022 and I'm using macOS Ventura 13.0 Beta (22A5266r) with Xcode 14.0 beta (14A5228q).
+Right now, it's June 2022 and I'm using macOS Ventura 13 beta 2 (22A5286j) with Xcode 14 beta 2 (14A5229c).
 There will undoubtedly be changes before release, but I'll try to update this article or add notes to point out any major differences.

 I don't intend to cover features that haven't changed much, but here are the new APIs that I am interested in: